Braves vs. Rays Player Props Betting Odds

-Player prop bet options for Ronald Acuna Jr., Wander Franco and others are available when the Atlanta Braves visit the Tampa Bay Rays at Tropicana Field on Friday (first pitch at 6:40 PM ET).
+You can see player prop bet odds for Ronald Acuna Jr., Wander Franco and others on the Atlanta Braves and Tampa Bay Rays prior to their matchup at 7:15 PM ET on Saturday at Tropicana Field.

 Bet on this matchup or its props with BetMGM!